Exclavia/PyataDB/README.md

 # PynexDB: A Lightweight Python Database

-PynexDB is a **lightweight**, **easy-to-use**, and **efficient** database built entirely in Python.
+PynexDB is a **lightweight**, **easy-to-use** database built entirely in Python.
 It's designed for small to medium-sized projects where a full-fledged database system like PostgreSQL or MySQL might be overkill.
 PynexDB allows you to store and retrieve data easily with only a few lines of code.

-## Features

-* **No external dependencies:** PynexDB is built with standard Python libraries, so you don't need to install anything extra.
-* **Makes use of Python's Pickle module:** Stores data into a serialized binary formatted file.
-This makes it easy to store and load, as well as making it easy to pull stored data just using standard Python library.
-* **Efficient for small datasets:** It's optimized for performance on smaller data sets.
-It's essentially just an overglorified/extended dictionary type.
+It only uses the standard Python libraries.
+It's fairly simple at it's core, making it's easily modifiable.
+You can save database files and load them again later.
+Overall, PynexDB, is essentially a dictionary extension/wrapper, using the base container types, and adding easy interfacing methods.

+Best use case would be embedded in projects for an extended data storage.
+It has not been tested in heavily accessed / frequently changing scenarios.

 ## Installation